Northside (band)

 Northside are an English alternative rock band from Blackley and Moston in north Manchester, England.
 Formed in 1989, they released their only album, Chicken Rhythms, on Factory Records in 1991.
 The band became part of the 1990s Madchester/baggy/indie-rave scene.

+Career

 Northside was formed by Warren "Dermo" Dermody (vocals/lyrics) and Cliff Ogier (bass).
 They were later joined by Michael Upton (guitar) and Paul Walsh (drums).
 Upton was replaced by Timmy Walsh before the release of their first single, "Shall We Take a Trip".

 Chart success

 "Shall We Take a Trip" was banned by the BBC for its many references to drugs (specifically LSD), but despite the lack of airplay it eventually broke into the Top 50 in the UK Singles Chart.